firstbatchxyz/dria-blog/docs/factory/validate.md

 ---
 categories:
 - Software Engineering
-description: Learn how to validate predictions using a Singleton task that compares predicted answers against correct answers.
+description: ValidatePrediction is a singleton task for verifying if a predicted answer matches a correct answer semantically and contextually.
 tags:
 - validation
-- predictions
+- prediction
-- AI model
+- model evaluation
-- singleton task
+- AI tasks
-- correct answers
+- contextual analysis
 ---

 # ValidatePrediction